-If your science project requires observations from both Spitzer and the Hubble Space Telescope, then you can submit a single proposal to request time on both observatories to either the Spitzer Cycle-7 or the HST Cycle-18 review.
-By agreement with the Space Telescope Science Institute (STScI), the SSC will be able to award up to 60 orbits of HST observing time with no more than 20 orbits awarded to any one proposal.
-Similarly STScI will be able to award up to 60 hours of Spitzer time to highly rated proposals, with no more than 20 hours awarded to any one proposal.
+If your science project requires observations from both Spitzer and the Hubble Space Telescope, then you can submit a single proposal to request time on both observatories to either the Spitzer Cycle-8 or the HST Cycle-19 review.
+By agreement with the Space Telescope Science Institute (STScI), the SSC will be able to award up to 60 orbits of HST observing time with no more than 20 orbits awarded to a small Spitzer proposal and 50 orbits to a large or ES Spitzer proposal.
+Similarly, STScI will be able to award up to 60 hours of Spitzer time to highly rated proposals, with no more than 20 hours awarded to a small HST proposal and 50 hours to a large HST proposal.
 The only criterion above and beyond the usual review criteria is that the project is fundamentally of a multi-wavelength nature, and that both sets of data are required to meet the science goals.
-It is not essential that the project requires simultaneous HST and Spitzer observations.
 Proposals for combined Spitzer and HST observations should be submitted to the observatory that represents the prime science, not to both observatories.

-The HST Cycle-18 deadline is February 26, 2010.
+The HST Cycle-19 deadline is February 25, 2011.
 While there is multi-wavelength expertise in the review panels for both observatories, typically the Spitzer panels will be stronger in infrared science and the HST panels in the optical/UV science.
-Evaluation of the technical feasibility of proposed HST observations is the responsibility of the observer, who should review the HST documentation or consult with STScI.
+Evaluation of the technical feasibility of the proposed HST observations is the responsibility of the observer, who should review the HST documentation or consult with STScI.
 For proposals that are approved, STScI will perform detailed feasibility checks and a Phase II proposal submission to STScI will have to be completed.
 STScI reserves the right to reject any previously approved observation that proves to be non-feasible, impossible to schedule, and/or dangerous to the HST instruments.
 Any HST observations that prove infeasible or impossible could jeopardize the overall science program and may cause revocation of the corresponding Spitzer observations.
 STScI may also reject duplicate HST observations.
 Data analysis funding for HST observations approved as part of a joint proposal will be provided directly through the Space Telescope Science Institute using their normal funding process.

-Spitzer Cycle-7 proposers requesting HST time must enter 'HST' into the Joint Observatories field in the Spot proposal tool.
+Spitzer Cycle-8 proposers requesting HST time must enter 'HST' into the Joint Observatories field in the Spot proposal tool.